Kenny Ortega: Career

-In May 2009, Ortega began work directing and choreographing the scheduled 50-date Michael Jackson This Is It concert residency at the O2 Arena, billed as Jackson's final concerts in London.
-The engagement was subsequently cancelled due to Jackson's sudden death in June 2009.
+In April 2009, Ortega began work directing and choreographing the scheduled 50-date Michael Jackson This Is It concert residency at the O2 Arena, billed as Jackson's final concerts in London.
+The engagement was subsequently cancelled due to Jackson's sudden death on June 25, 2009.
 Ortega would serve as the director of the Michael Jackson Public Memorial at the Staples Center in Los Angeles, which was broadcast live on several networks on July 7, 2009, reaching a television audience of 31 million in America and more than one billion worldwide.

 At the end of the service, he introduced a rendition of Jackson's 1985 charity single "We Are the World" created for the This Is It concerts, featuring Jackson's backing singers on lead vocals with his dancers performing around them.
 Ortega directed the concert film Michael Jackson's This Is It, which was put together from rehearsal footage recorded at the Los Angeles Forum and the Staples Center.
 The film was released on October 28 of the same year.

 He was set to direct the 2011 Footloose remake, but dropped out in October 2009 due to differences with Paramount over the budget and tone of the film.

 Ortega was also hired to direct a film adaptation of the Broadway musical In the Heights for Universal, but the studio dropped the project in 2011 due to budgetary and casting issues.
 On August 9, 2011, it was announced that Ortega would direct a remake of Dirty Dancing, a project that was later postponed.
 The 2017 TV remake was filmed without Ortega's involvement.

 On May 12, 2014, Ortega guest-judged on the 18th season of Dancing with the Stars during the semifinals.

 In 2015, Ortega directed and choreographed Descendants for the Disney Channel, a film based on the children of legendary Disney Villains.
 He would return in the same capacity for its two sequels, Descendants 2 in 2017 and Descendants 3 in 2019.

 In 2019, Ortega was honored with a star on the Hollywood Walk of Fame and was named a Disney Legend at the 2019 D23 Expo.

 That fall, he directed and served as executive producer of the Netflix Original series Julie and the Phantoms, which premiered on Netflix on September 10, 2020.